 gauge command is a single numerical value stored in a field called

 x.
 You can specify a range to display in the gauge, or use the default range 0 - 100.

 For more information about using the

-gauge command with the gauge chart type, see the Visualization Reference's subsection about Charts in the Data Visualization Manual.
+gauge command with the gauge chart types, see the Chart section in the Using gauges in the Data Visualization Manual.

 - Description: A numeric field or literal number to use as the current value of the gauge.
-A named field will retrieve the value from the first input result.
+If you specify a numeric field, the

-- Description: A space-separated list of two or more numeric fields or numbers to use as the displayed range of the gauge.
-Each parameter can independently be a field name or a literal number.
-Field names are retrieved from the first input result.
-The total range of the gauge will be from the first
+- Description: A space-separated list of two or more numeric fields or numbers to use as the overall numeric range displayed in the gauge.
+Each range value can be a numeric field name or a literal number.
+If you specify a field name, the first value in that field is used as the range value.
+The total range of the gauge is from the first

 range_valto the last

 You can create gauge charts without using the